jpablobr/cheat_fu/Readme.md

 # Cheat_fu

-Quick cheats sheets (sh-based) command line tool.

 ## Description:

-Cheat_fu is a command line cheat sheet utility based on git.
-A simple tool for easy cheat sheet control.
+Cheat_fu is a quick cheats sheets (sh-based) command line tool (based on git) meant to provide a nice shell terminal layout to your cheat sheets.

 One of its main features is that it uses [rtomayko's Ronn](https://github.com/rtomayko/ronn) tool to convert [markdown(7)](http://daringfireball.net/projects/markdown/syntax) files to [man pages UNIX format])(http://man.cx/man).